Nicolai Dohn

-Nicolai Møller Dohn (born 18 August 1998) is a Danish footballer, who plays as a midfielder for Faroese club 07 Vestur.
+Nicolai Møller Dohn (born 18 August 1998) is a Danish footballer, who plays as a midfielder for Faroese club B68 Toftir.

 Youth career

 Dohn was born in Skjød, and starting playing football at HGF Fodbold in a small town called Hammel.
 He later joined AGF and AC Horsens in 2015.

 Club career

 AC Horsens

 Dohn was the captain of the U19 team and trained occasionally with the first team.

 He got his debut for AC Horsens on 8 October 2016.
-Dohn started on the bench, but replaced Joseph Mensah in the 54th minute in a 3-1 victory against Tarm IF in the Danish Cup.
+Dohn started on the bench, but replaced Joseph Mensah in the 54th minute in a 3–1 victory against Tarm IF in the Danish Cup.

 The midfielder got his official debut for AC Horsens on 8 May 2017.
-Bech started on the bench, but came on the pitch in the 76th minute, replacing Kjartan Finnbogason in a 2-1 victory against Randers FC in the Danish Superliga.
+Bech started on the bench, but came on the pitch in the 76th minute, replacing Kjartan Finnbogason in a 2–1 victory against Randers FC in the Danish Superliga.
 Only 2 days later, Dohn signed a new one-year contract with Horsens.
 This contract would mean, that he occasionally would be training with the first team, while finishing his school.